L5 / IC4 · 5–8 years

 Compensation benchmark

 Median compensation for Senior SE at major US tech companies, headline numbers in USD.
-London / Berlin / Singapore typically pay 30–50% less in base terms; equity ratios vary by company stage.
+Pay in markets like London, Berlin and Singapore tends to be meaningfully lower in base terms, and equity ratios vary by company stage.

 Base salary$160–200k (SF/NYC)